olaurino/jovial/README.md

   * A Java/Groovy API for reading and writing standard data model descriptors.
   * A streamlined Domain Specific Language for defining data models and serialize them as standard descriptors.
   * A Domain Specific Language for expressing instances of data model types.
   * A graphical tool for browsing and creating data models.
+(This is currently not a priority)

 The library tries to abstract and simplify the definition of models and their instances as much as possible.